 One of the reasons E-Trade made our list is the ease of use of its platform and intuitive interface.
 Other perks at E*TRADE include over 250 commission-free ETFs and 4,400 no-transaction-fee mutual funds.

-TD Ameritrade offers trading in pink sheet stocks, and you can open an account for free, but if you want to open a margin account, you’ll need to deposit a minimum of $2,000.
+TD Ameritrade offers trading in pink market stocks, and you can open an account for free, but if you want to open a margin account, you’ll need to deposit a minimum of $2,000.

 The broker’s 3 platforms include a web-based platform, a mobile option and the thinkorswim platform for options.